houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 1. Quoted from MDN at the time of writing.

 2. JavaScript also has [named backreferences](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_backreference "named backreferences").
-We can use custom names, instead of a positive whole number, to refer to the submatch of some previously defined [named capturing group](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group "named capturing group").
+We can use custom names, instead of a positive whole number, to refer to the submatch of some previously defined [named capturing groups](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group "named capturing groups").

-2. explain why the empty set

-3. talk about the proof

-4. ...
+3. Since DFAs only recognise regular languages and regular expressions act as syntactic sugar for regular languages, there must be a regular expression that corresponds to the DFA that does not accept any string.
+Intuitively, that's the empty set.

+4. Here's a formal [proof](https://courses.grainger.illinois.edu/cs373/su2011/lectures/lecture10.pdf "proof") demonstrating that all regular expressions act as syntactic sugar for regular languages (URL valid at the time of writing).

+5. Regular languages, DFAs, NFAs and regular expressions are all intrinsically tied to each other.
 ![Relation between regular expressions, DFAs, NFAs, regular languages and regular grammar](/images/irregular-javascript-expressions/relation_between_regexp_dfa_nfa_reg_lang_reg_gram.webp)

-5. add the formal definition of a DFA here

-6. add a the website for turning regexp into dfas
+6. Here's a [formal definition](https://www.khoury.northeastern.edu/home/vkp/390-fl07/FA-Formal-Definitions.pdf "formal definition") of a DFA (URL valid at the time of writing).

+7. Check out this [website](https://regexper.com/ "website") to visualise any JavaScript regular expression as a state machine.

-6. Explain that there is a DFA for all strings.
+8. Explain that there is a DFA for all strings.
 That does not mean that the DFA is all powerful.
 The issue comes in dealineation.
 Talk of overgeneration and undergeneration.

-7. ref ARJ article

-8. talk of regex to DFA/NFA conversion and vice versa
+I was originally inspired to write this article after reading [Abdur-Rahmaan Janhangeer](https://www.compileralchemy.com/ "Abdur-Rahmaan Janhangeer")'s article - [Regex Engines: History and Contributions](https://www.linkedin.com/pulse/regex-engines-history-contributions-abdur-rahmaan-janhangeer "Regex Engines: History and Contributions").